 The extent of Wapping that falls within the Central Area includes the Wapping Pierhead and Wapping Wall conservation areas.
-The whole of the Wapping Pierhead Conservation Area falls within Wapping.
-It is named after what was originally the main entrance from the River Thames into the London Docks.
+The Wapping Pierhead Conservation Area is named after what was originally the main entrance from the River Thames into the London Docks.
 It includes the former entrance to the London Docks and 19th Century riverside warehouses, some of them Grade II listed.
-The conservation area also comprises open spaces, including Wapping Gardens, built in 1886 on the site of slum clearance.
+The conservation area also comprises open spaces, including Wapping Gardens, built in 1886 on the site of a slum clearance.
 Part of the Wapping Wall Conservation Area falls within Wapping.
-It mainly comprises warehouse and wharf developments from the 19th century, some of them Grade II listed, with one of London's finest stretches of riverside industrial heritage.
+It mainly comprises warehouse and wharf developments from the 19th Century, some of them Grade II listed, with one of London's finest stretches of riverside industrial heritage.
 Glimpses of the riverfront over historic stairs are afforded through breaks in the barrier of buildings lining Wapping Wall, forming reminders of former public access to the river banks.
-Only a very small part of The Tower of London Conservation Area falls into Wapping.
+Only a very small part of The Tower of London Conservation Area falls within Wapping.